cr0nyx/loading-techs/README.md

 Originaly, I wanted to store only Sharp examples, but when I realised that It'll be useful to have C++ examples as well.

+Runner - runs shellcode in local process
+Injector - runs shellcode in remote process

 ## Sharp

 ### Done
 1. DLL Injectors
     - Classic (?)
+    - Module Stomping
 2. Shellcode Injectors
     - Classic
     - Thread Hijacking (If there is only main thread, the target program will not respond)
     - Native API quadro (Inter-Process Mapped View)
     - APC (not any process calls APC, notepad for example)
-    - Atom Bombing (I'm not sure that it works properly)
+    - Early Bird
+    - IAT Hooking
 3. Shellcode Runners
     - Classic
     - Thread Hijacking (If Binary was built as Debug, it'll not work.
 But in other cases, it works perfectly)
     - CreateThreadpoolWait
+    - APC
     - Fibers
-    - APC
 4. Sharp Runners
     - Reflection-Runner (Assembly.Load)
     - Sharp-Runner (with Delegate)
-5. PE Runners
-    - Process Hollowing
-    - Process Doppelganging (have code, but it's not working:( )

 ### TODO
 1. Dll Injectors
     - Reflective DLL Injection
     - Shellcode Reflective DLL Injection
-    - Module Stomping
-2. Advanced Runners
+2. Shellcode Runners
-    - Thread Stack Spoofing / Call Stack Spoofing
-    - Avoiding RWX memory sections with AddressOfEntryPoint
-3. PE Runners
-    - Process Ghosting
-    - Process Herpaderping
-    - Dirty Vanity
+    - IAT Hooking
-4. Sharp Runners
+5. Sharp Runners
-    - SyntaxTree
+    - Roslyn

 ## C++

 ### Done
 1. Dll Injectors
     - Classic
+    - Module Stomping (works weird: works even if process was closed (not terminated), but if its stager - it wont load additional part (because dll has fixed size in memory))
+    - Reflective DLL Injection (error)
 2. Shellcode Injectors
     - Classic
     - Remote Thread Hijacking